Fidel Castro, Former President Of Cuba, Dead At 90

 The biggest crisis of the Cold War between Washington and Moscow exploded on October 22, 1962, when President John F. Kennedy announced there were Soviet nuclear missiles in Cuba and imposed a naval blockade of the island.
 Humankind held its breath, and after a tense week of diplomacy, Soviet leader Nikita Khrushchev removed them.
 Never had the world felt so close to nuclear war.

 Castro cobbled revolutionary groups together into the new Cuban Communist Party, with him as first secretary.
-Labor unions lost the right to strike.
+Labour unions lost the right to strike.
 The Catholic Church and other religious institutions were harassed.
-Neighborhood "revolutionary defense committees" kept an eye on everyone.
+Neighbourhood "revolutionary defence committees" kept an eye on everyone.

 Castro exported revolution to Latin American countries in the 1960s and dispatched Cuban troops to Africa to fight Western-backed regimes in the 1970s.
 Over the decades, he sent Cuban doctors abroad to tend to the poor and gave sanctuary to fugitive Black Panther leaders from the U.S.